-Can you text on a plane with WIFI?
+Can you text while on a plane with wifi?

 A few years ago it would have been impossible to access the internet while flying so you would be unable to use any messaging app.
 But fortunately having an inflight wi-fi network is becoming more common now.

 With wi-fi enabled flights you can connect to an airplane’s wi-fi and have internet access.
 On some flights you may have only limited free internet access so you will probably have to pay extra to access it although business travelers in business class will probably have free access.

 With wi-fi access to the internet, although you will not be able to send or receive SMS text messages, or make phone calls, you will be able to use text messaging apps such as Whatsapp, iMessage, Facebook Messenger etc and certain apps with similar functionality.

 Even if you have access to the aircraft’s wi-fi, in most cases, you will not be able to make voice or video calls or even send photos as these require a faster connection than most aircraft currently provide.